 Sol considers themselves a healer, and being a healer manifested itself when they were coming up with their proposal.
-Sol invites the people that they speak with to come into their studio where they paint portraits of the members of the community, including lush and vibrant plant life in the paintings, and decorating the space itself with different dying, decaying plants, which Sol says are no less beautiful.
+Sol invites members of the community to come into their studio where they paint portraits of them, including lush and vibrant plant life in the paintings.
+The space around them is decorated with dying, decaying plants, which Sol says are no less beautiful.
 A metaphor that strongly resonates with the community members they choose to portray in their paintings.

 “My intention for this work was to offer members of the Third Ward community, members with bodies similar to mine or different, members who are marginalized, members who aren’t valued by the society we find ourselves struggling in for different reasons at different times, I want all of these people to have a moment where I recognize that things are wrong and things are stressful and things are decaying but we can still find beauty in them,” Sol said.
 “We need to have hope and to stick together, and remember that our community is what’s going to help us through these issues.”